tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 _Negative Spell (1 point):_ Change the spell’s damage type to necrotic damage.

-_Leeching Spell (1 point):_ If the spell hits at least one enemy, heal hit points equal to your Constitution modifier (x2 at 5th level; x3 at 8th) + the spell level.
+_Leeching Spell (1 point):_ If the spell hits at least one enemy, heal hit points equal to your Constitution modifier, twice at champion tier, and thrice at epic tier.+ the spell level.

 _Shadow Spell (1 point):_ Change the spell’s damage to psychic damage.
 The spell cannot be countered by abilities such as the blue dragon’s counter-spell.